-Review date: February 2022
+Review date: September 2025

-Designated Mental Health Lead: Laura Foley (SENDCo also) Named Governor with lead on mental health: Lorraine Gavin
+Designated Mental Health Lead: Laura Chapman (Inclusion Manager) Named Governor with lead on mental health: Lorraine Gavin

 I. Why is mental health and wellbeing is important?

 At St Anne's Catholic Voluntary Academy, we aim to promote positive mental health and wellbeing for our whole school community (children, staff, parents and carers), and recognise how important mental health and emotional wellbeing is to our lives in just the same way as physical health.
 We recognise that children's mental health is a crucial factor in their overall wellbeing and can affect their learning and achievement.